-The official Victorian Government shares for public schools ignore special allowances for it to claim expenditures as part of its target share of the SRS that are not included in the definition of the SRS.
-These allowances include expenditure on depreciation, rural and regional school bus transport, the Victorian Curriculum and Assessment Authority and the Victorian Registration and Qualifications Authority.
+The official NSW Government shares for public schools ignore special allowances for it to claim expenditures as part of its target share of the SRS that are not included in the definition of the SRS.
+These allowances include expenditure on depreciation and the NSW Education Standards Authority.
+The NSW Government can claim these expenditures up to four per cent of the SRS of public schools.
 The shares shown here take account of these special allowances.

-Chart 4 provides estimates of the extent of under- and over-funding of public and private schools based on the adjusted government shares.
-The cumulative under-funding of public schools from 2019 to 2029 will amount to about \$19.5 billion while private schools will be over-funded by almost \$400 million.
-The annual under-funding of public schools will reduce from just under \$2 billion in 2019 to about \$1.6 billion in 2029.
+Chart 4 provides estimates of the extent of under- and over-funding of public and private schools based on the adjusted Commonwealth and NSW Government shares.
+The cumulative under-funding of public schools from 2019 to 2029 will amount to about \$20.9 billion while private schools will be over-funded by \$2.1 billion.
+The annual under-funding of public schools will reduce from \$2 billion in 2019 to about \$1.8 billion in 2029.